-- The average farm cash income of Australian slaughter lamb producers8 was estimated at \$124,700 in 2020-21, a 24% increase year-on-year (in real terms) (Figure 68) (ABARES Australian Agricultural and Grazing Industries Survey). - The average rate of return (excluding capital appreciation) of Australian sheep producing farms increased from 0% in 2019-20 to 1% in 2020-21 (ABARES). - has been driven by strong rises in sheep and lamb prices, despite a decline in throughput as the national flock rebuild occurs.
+- The average farm cash income of Australian slaughter lamb producers was estimated at \$124,700 in 2020-21, a 24% increase year-on-year (in real terms) (Figure 68) (ABARES Australian Agricultural and Grazing Industries Survey). - The average rate of return (excluding capital appreciation) of Australian sheep producing farms increased from 0% in 2019-20 to 1% in 2020-21 (ABARES). - The increase in farm financial performance in recent years has been driven by strong rises in sheep and lamb prices, despite a decline in throughput as the national flock rebuild occurs.